iareARiES/Face_Recognition/README.md

-# Face Detection and Recognition System using YOLOv8 and Dlib
+# 🎯 Face Detection and Recognition System using YOLOv8 and Dlib

-This project combines **YOLOv8** for face detection and **Dlib** for face recognition by extracting 128-dimensional embeddings.
-It's a lightweight, accurate system suitable for custom datasets and real-time applications.
+This project combines **YOLOv8** for high-accuracy face detection and **Dlib** for face recognition by extracting 128-dimensional facial embeddings.
+It’s optimized for real-time use and edge devices like **Raspberry Pi 5**.

 ---

 ## 🚀 Features

-- 🧠 **Custom-trained YOLOv8** face detector (on Wider Face or your dataset)
+- 🧠 **YOLOv8** for fast and accurate face detection
-- 🧷 **Dlib embeddings** for accurate face recognition
+- 🧷 **Dlib 128D embeddings** for face recognition
-- 📝 Store face encodings in **SQLite** or **Pickle**
+- 🗃️ Store encodings using **SQLite** or **Pickle**
 - 🧪 Face matching using **Euclidean/Cosine distance**
-- 💡 Minimal dependencies, simple setup
+- 🧩 Works on custom datasets and real-time webcam feeds
+- 🧑‍💻 Runs on **Raspberry Pi 5** and low-power edge devices

 ---

-## Why YOLO not OpenCV?
+## ❓ Why YOLOv8 instead of OpenCV ?

-- We aimed for better accuraccy so YOLO being a Deep Learning algo does that.
-- Even works with multiple faces at multiple angles.
-- This project was run on Raspberry Pi 5 board so better optimization and runtime.
+- YOLOv8 is **deep learning-based** and more accurate than Haar cascades.
+- Detects **multiple faces** in multiple orientations.
+- Suitable for **edge deployment** due to `yolov8n` (nano version) optimization.

 ---

-## 📁 Step-by-Step Instructions
+## 📁 Project Stages

-# 🧠 YOLOv8 Face Detection on WIDER FACE Dataset
+1. ✅ Train YOLOv8 on the WIDER FACE dataset

-This repository demonstrates how to train a YOLOv8 model for face detection using the [WIDER FACE dataset](https://www.kaggle.com/datasets/lylmsc/wider-face-for-yolo-training).
-It includes dataset preparation, training, and inference using the `ultralytics` YOLOv8 library.
+2. ✅ Extract and save trained face detector (`best.pt`)
+3. 🔜 Integrate Dlib for recognition using face embeddings
+4. 🔜 Add face encoding database & matching
+5. 🔜 Real-time demo with live camera input

 ---

 ## 📦 Dataset Download & Preparation

+We use the **WIDER FACE** dataset available via KaggleHub.

 ```python
 import os